It is interesting to see the direct impact teachers have on the community.” — Justin Hughes-Coleman

 What are you looking forward to most with teaching?

 Justin looked up with a really big smile and said, “I am looking forward to preparing lesson plans and seeing how my plans impact my students.”

 Justin chose to be a teacher abroad to fulfill his desire to nourish his soul both professionally and personally.
 He explained this at the beginning of our interview.
 He added to this, “in the United States I would not be open to creating new lesson plans in subjects ranging from science to American history because I would have a bias as to what a teacher should do and the limitation on the lesson plans they are permitted to teach.

 “However, in Spain, I do not know how their school system works and what is permitted.
 I can teach from a different perspective that might help the students learn in a different way.
 So, instead of making lesson plans ahead of time that I might have to change or totally get rid of, I am going to wait for some guidance from my school and use the skills I have learned from my mother to help craft lesson plans that will fit the needs of the school.”

-As I watched Justin breeze through these next questions with such ease and charm, especially during a time of what he considered to be his difficult time in Spain, it showed me just how much he truly wants this experience.
+As I watched Justin breeze through these next questions with such ease and charm, especially during a time of what he considered to be his most difficult time in Spain, it showed me just how much he truly wants this experience.
 Even though I later learned he was going through a difficult time at the moment, I had no idea at the time because he was so at ease.

 What are your perceptions of Madrid so far?